Find a Law Firm

 Find an Approved Solicitor on the Accord Buy to Let Conveyancing Panel

-My husband and I changing mortgage lender for our apartment with Accord Buy to Let.
+My wife and I are refinancing our maisonette with Accord Buy to Let.
 We have a son 18 who lives with us.
-The solicitor on the Accord Buy to Let conveyancing panel requested us to identify any adults other than ourselves who reside at the property.
-Our lawyer has now e-mailed a document for our son to sign, waiving any legal rights in the event that the property is repossessed.
-I have two concerns (1) Is this document specific to the Accord Buy to Let conveyancing panel as he did not need to sign this form when we purchased 4 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?
+The solicitor on the Accord Buy to Let conveyancing panel has asked us to disclose any adults other than ourselves who reside at the property.
+Our lawyer has now e-mailed a document for our son to sign, giving up any rights in the event that the apartment is forfeited by the lender.
+I have a couple of questions (1) Is this form unique to the Accord Buy to Let conveyancing panel as he never had to sign this form when we remortgaged 5 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?

 First, rest assured that your Accord Buy to Let conveyancing panel solicitor is doing the right thing as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Accord Buy to Let .This is solely used to protect the Accord Buy to Let if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.